-As much as we would like to, It is not possible for non-EU citizens to join DNS, except for Norway, Iceland, Switzerland and the United Kingdom.
+As much as we would like to, It is not possible for non-EU citizens to join DNS, except for Norway, Iceland and Switzerland.
 We are an independent and private institution in Denmark.
 Therefore we cannot provide a study visa or any other kind of support to get Danish residency for the applicants outside of EU and the countries mentioned before.

 Is DNS only for 'to be' teachers?